Generator Safety and Installation Information

 First, you can plug your appliances directly into the generator and run them as needed.

 Second, you can have the generator connected to your breaker panel, by a licensed electrician, through a transfer switch.
 This enables you to throw the switch and have the items that you have designated as important continue to operate from the generator.

 VERY IMPORTANT NOTICE: The main breaker on your panel does not qualify as a transfer switch under the National Safety Code.
 Using it in such a manner is illegal!

 Yes.
 If you choose to have the transfer switch installed the electrician will get the necessary permits for the job.

 If you choose to operate a portable generator with items plugged into it, you do not need a permit.

-However, please let CPI know that you are running a generator.
+However, please call CPI and let us know that you are running a generator.
 Line crews may pass you by if they see lights on.

 Yes.
 Emergency generators pose safety hazards you may not be aware of.